sw00/sett.sh/content/posts/2018/08/critical-failure.md

 Then, as I tried eat my lunch with a dry mouth, fatigued, my thoughts wandered to something I had seen in the codebase during the whole ordeal.
 Some of the Celery workers were set to operate on a timer to complete _recurring_ tasks instead of responding to messages.
-The purpose of these tasks were to generate reports from MongoDB records and they were set to run every 5 minutes to provide an almost real-time statistics.
+The purpose of these tasks was to generate reports from MongoDB records and they were set to run every 5 minutes to provide close-to real-time statistics.
 But why couldn't they be in realtime?

 Fuck.